-In two of my previous posts, I went into detail over how the Chinese MSS is manipulating private investigators (PIs) in a scheme to harass Chinese dissidents lawfully living in the U.S.
+In two of my previous posts, I went into detail over how the Chinese MPS is manipulating private investigators (PIs) in a scheme to harass Chinese dissidents lawfully living in the U.S.

-June 15, 2022, “Private Investigators Are Routinely Contacted by Chinese Ministry of State Security (MSS) to Do Their Dirty Work”
+June 15, 2022, “Private Investigators Are Routinely Contacted by Chinese Ministry of Public Security (MPS) to Do Their Dirty Work”

 November 2, 2020, “U.S Private Investigator—Former Law Enforcement Officer—Arrested for Conspiring with Chinese Foreign Agents in an Illegal Chinese “Fox Hunt” Operation”